naryou/RAD-seq-tutorials/stacks/A-tutorial_NY.md

 •	Run the Stacks’ denovo_map.pl program (*It’s important that you set –T (number of threads) to 2, so that you don’t occupy the whole server!)

-o	You need to specify a map specifying which individuals belong to which population Use `nano` or `vi` to make it as:
+o	You need to specify a map specifying which individuals belong to which population.

+Use `nano` or `vi` to make it as:

 ```